Musashi-Yokote Station

 Musashi-Yokote Station (武蔵横手駅, Musashi-Yokote-eki) is a passenger railway station located in the city of Hidaka, Saitama, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Musashi-Yokote Station is served by the Seibu Chichibu Line and is 51.3 kilometers from the official starting point of the line at Ikebukuro.

 Station layout

 The station consists of one island platform serving two tracks, connected to the station building by a level crossing.

+Platforms

 History

 The station opened on 10 September 1929.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Musashi-Yokote Station becoming "SI29".